Womens' Certificate Program

 - Freshmen women students from all programs are expected to be at orientation.
 This includes women from the Monday and Wednesday night program.
 Upper class women will provide child-care during orientation.
 Check with the school office for the orientation schedule.
 At the beginning of your second year, you will be expected to help with child-care during orientation for new students.

 - There is a tea in honor of the freshmen women.
-It is held in the Bear Valley fellowship hall on the first Monday night that classes meet in September.
-The tea begins at 6:30 p.m. and class at 7:30.
+It is held in the Bear Valley fellowship hall on the first Monday night that classes meet.
 All women students are expected to attend.
 The Bear Valley Church of Christ elders’ wives host this event.

-- There is a tea in June to honor of the graduating women.
+- There is a tea in May to honor the graduating women.
 It is given by the under class women students and it takes place on Saturday of graduation weekend.